Create a custom aggregation policy in ITSI

 If you want to use Smart Mode in a custom aggregation policy, you must first create and save the custom aggregation policy.
 After you save the policy, re-open it to turn on and configure Smart Mode.

 What aggregation policies do

-- Group notable events into episodes based on the following criteria:
+An aggregation policy lets you group notable events into episodes based on the following criteria: